-the Large and Small Magellanic Clouds (see Fig. 18.5), which are Irr I type dwarf galaxies at about 60 kpc distance.
-It is thought that approximately 5×10^8 years ago, these passed the Milky Way at a distance of about 10-15 kpc, leaving behind the Magellanic Stream, a 180° long thin stream of neutral hydrogen clouds.
+The interactions between galaxies are not always dramatic.
+For example, the Milky Way has two satellites, the Large and Small Magellanic Clouds (see Fig. 18.5), which are Irr I type dwarf galaxies at about 60 kpc distance.
+It is thought that approximately 5×10^8 years ago, these passed the Milky Way at a distance of about $10{\text -}15\,\text{kpc}$, leaving behind the Magellanic Stream, a 180° long thin stream of neutral hydrogen clouds.
 Systems of this type, where a giant galaxy is surrounded by a few small companions, are quite common.
 Computations show that in many such cases the tidal interactions are so strong that the companions will merge with the parent galaxy at the next close approach.
 This is likely to happen to the Magellanic Clouds.